AlexandraDI/Alex_Portfolio/README.md

 # [Tactical Voting Analyst](https://github.com/AlexandraDI/Tactical_Voting_Analyst)

 Implementation of  a Tactical Voting Analyst, which, given an honest voting situation, computes the outcome and calculates the individual happiness and the overall happiness of the voters.
-Implemented with Gianluca Vico, Maria Perez Diez, Niels Osnabrugge, Simon Eliott.
+Contributors: Gianluca Vico, Maria Perez Diez, Niels Osnabrugge, Simon Eliott.